hatsumiku03/mokujin.github.io/README.md

 ![Tekken 8 logo](images/tekken8logo.png)

 Credits to
-* @fertexhid - The creator of the mods
+* @fertexhid - The creator of the mod
 * Evil Banana 202 on youtube - I get the audios of the character by him :x

 ## I'm working in this